Lucgudev/route_aware_widget/README.md

-# RouteAwareWidget
+# Route Aware Widget

 A Flutter package that makes widgets aware of route navigation changes.
-Get callbacks when your widget's page appears or disappears, perfect for analytics tracking, video player controls, data refreshing, and more.
+Get callbacks when your widget's page appears or disappears - perfect for analytics, video playback control, and lifecycle management.

 ## Features

-- 🎯 **Universal Compatibility**: Works with all major Flutter navigation systems
-  - Standard Navigator (MaterialPageRoute, CupertinoPageRoute)
-  - AutoRoute
+- **Multiple Router Support**: Works with Navigator, GoRouter, and AutoRoute
-  - GoRouter
-  - Navigator 2.0
-- 🪶 **Lightweight**: Minimal overhead, uses Flutter's built-in RouteObserver
-- 🔌 **Easy Integration**: Drop-in widget wrapper with two simple callbacks
-- 🎨 **Flexible**: Supports custom navigation systems via observer pattern
-- 📱 **Production Ready**: Based on Flutter's standard RouteAware mixin
+- **Simple API**: Just wrap your widget and provide callbacks
+- **Easy Configuration**: Specify your router type once at the app level
+- **Lifecycle Callbacks**: `onPageAppear` and `onPageDisappear` events

 ## Installation